adamgann/gr-messageutils/README.md

 #Introduction

-The files in gr-tagutils are useful for experimenting with Message Passing in GNU Radio (ver 3.7 or later).
+The files in gr-messageutils are useful for experimenting with Message Passing in GNU Radio (ver 3.7 or later).